SecureElections/.github/profile/README.md

 Government elections have different weak Points during the transmission of Data from the election.

 Memory leaks can be used to sabotage the election outcome.
+Go ensures the eliminination of the most important memory leaks.

 SecureElections eliminates the possibility of that happening.